Dev-Annie/TravelProject/README.md

 # Start Up

-All services can be initialised from the command-line by running the bash script provided within the repository.
-Please clone the repository and run commands
+All services can be initialised by cloning the repository

 ```console
 git clone https://github.com/Dev-Annie/TravelProject.git